A bit about me

 I have been facilitating groups for the last 22 years, working with a wide range of organisations across public, private and third sectors to deliver creative programmes with a diverse range of groups and individuals wanting to nurture their creativity, recover from trauma, and develop acceptance and compassion for themselves and others.

 I have 9 years’ experience as a therapist and supervisor in the NHS (forensic mental health), and have delivered therapy to individuals and groups in schools, PRUs, refuges and community centres, alongside my private practice.
-I am also currently doing doctoral research into creative practice in prisons.

 Publications